STARDATE0709.17 - F.A.Q.

 Q: I bought a space-theme piece at my local glass shop...is it yours?

-A: Virtually all of the space-themed work I've done has either been signed with a Ti-Pen or bake-on decals with 'N8' and usually the year.
+A: Virtually all of the space-themed work I've done has either been signed "N8" with a Ti-Pen or bake-on "N8" decals.
 Occasionally a piece slips out the door without either indication, in which case you can verify the piece via email, and then work out a way for me to sign the piece.
-There are now quite literally hundreds of other glass artists dabbling within the space theme with a lot of visual overlap, but a few of my favorites who's work stands out of the crowd: THE SPACE OG Gateson Recko , Joel 'Jolex' Meyers, and Sagan Glass.
+There are now quite literally hundreds of other glass artists dabbling within the space theme with a lot of visual overlap, but a few of my favorites who's work stands out of the crowd: THE SPACE OG Gateson Recko, Joel 'Jolex' MeyersSagan Glass and Sean Clayton.
 If you're interested in space glass, I highly suggest you check out these artists as well!

-A: I will attempt to repair any damaged work that is of my own making and is due to my own or manufacture defects, however(!)...I reserve the right to turn down ANY other repairs or modifications for any reason.
-If I DO accept your repair, the turn-around time will vary from 2-8 weeks depending on severity of the repair.
-The charge will vary depending on the materials and labor required, and will be discussed BEFORE and AGREED UPON before the repair is even accepted.
-If your piece doesn't survive the repair, you will not be charged, and I will not be financially liable for your loss (but as it's creator, I will share your pain!).
-Pieces returned for repairs MUST BE as clean as new if/when returned; anything shipped to me dirty (residues or smells) will be saved for local pickup or destroyed if pickup cannot be arranged. *All repairs from a numbered series will have a .5 after the number, ie: a #26 pendant that has been fixed will be marked #26.5.
-If it's not a numbered piece but has been repaired, it will have an ® (an uppercase 'R' with a circle around it near the signature).
+A: I will usually attempt to repair any damaged work that is of my own making, but please understand that sometimes it's a lost cause.
+If I do accept the repair, the turn-around time will vary from 2-8 weeks.
+If the break is due to a manufacturing or material defect, there is no charge for the repair.
+If it's user-breakage, there is a $100/hr plus materials/shipping, and this will be discussed before the repair is physically accepted.
+If your piece doesn't survive the repair, you will not be charged anything, and I will not be financially liable for your loss (but as it's creator, I will share your pain!).
+Pieces returned for repairs must be clean as new; anything shipped to me dirty with residues or heavy smells will be saved for local pickup or destroyed if that can't be arranged. *All repairs from a numbered series will have a .5 after the number, ie: a #26 pendant that has been fixed will be marked #26.5.
+If it's not a numbered piece but has been repaired, it will have an ® (an uppercase 'R' with a circle around it somewhere near the signature).

 Q: How did you come up with the Intergalactic Series?

-A: I created my first space-theme piece (DS419) back in late '06 and then just kinda just forgot about it for a couple of years.
+A: I created my first space-theme piece (DeepSpace419) back in late '06 and then just kinda just forgot about it for a couple of years.
 Fast forward to mid-2008 after a long day in the studio from doing frustratingly repetitive linework patterns, I sat on my balcony watching for shooting stars and listening to the night-time critters rustle in the brush below.
 As I slowly puffed the day away, I had an 'Aha!' moment of sorts...a quick and vivid flashback of my first space-themed creation (DS419).
 That's when this series was (re)born.
 I started with the old and very well-known technique of rolling black tubing in silver 'dust' to make the basic space look, but it quickly evolved into it's the multi-layered mash-up you see today.
 There are now so many tricks, techs and layers that I can't possibly add them all into one scene, and the continual evolution of this series over the years is something I strive for.

 Q: I've heard you referred to as a bunch of different nicknames and monikers.
 What's up with that?